leonmavr/chip-8/README.md

 ### 2.6 Available roms
 Some classical game roms, such as Pong, Tetris and Brix, are included in the `roms` folder.
 These are public domain and originally found in [dmatlack's repository](https://github.com/dmatlack/chip8), so credits to him.
 The binary file of each rom ends in `.ch8`.
-Also, a corresponding README manual for each one is provided (again, originally uploaded by dmatlack) as a .txt file.
-The README explains the keys used.
+Each rom is accompanied by a .txt file (also originally uploaded by dmatlack) which provides instructions on which keys to use.

 ### 2.7 Demos
-(demos are recorded are 10 fps instead of the original framerate)
+(demos are recorded in 10 fps instead of the original framerate)
 ![](https://raw.githubusercontent.com/0xLeo/chip-8/master/pics/pong.gif)  |  ![](https://raw.githubusercontent.com/0xLeo/chip-8/master/pics/brix.gif)
 :-------------------------:|:-------------------------:
 ![](https://raw.githubusercontent.com/0xLeo/chip-8/master/pics/coin.gif)  |  ![](https://raw.githubusercontent.com/0xLeo/chip-8/master/pics/tetris.gif)